deliverystack/konfiles/README.md

-# konfiles: Bash Script to Download Kontent.ai Content Type Definitions and Entries as JSON Files
+# konfiles: Bash Shell Script to Download Kontent.ai Content Type Definitions and Entries as JSON Files

-This clog describes a prototype Bourne shell script that attempts to download all content type definitions and entries from the Kontent.ai headless content management system.
+This clog describes a prototype Bash shell script that attempts to download all content type definitions and entries from the Kontent.ai headless content management system.
 You can use a similar technique with any CMS.

 For context, see: